MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_power_down.md

 title: EVT_ACX_FACTORY_CIRCUIT_POWER_DOWN
 ms.date: 01/31/2022
 targetos: Windows
-description: The EVT_ACX_FACTORY_CIRCUIT_POWER_DOWN callback is used by the driver to add additional functionality when a factory circuit is powered down.
+description: The EVT_ACX_FACTORY_CIRCUIT_POWER_DOWN callback is used by the driver to add functionality in the power down path of an ACXFACTORYCIRCUIT object.
 prerelease: true
 req.assembly:
 req.construct-type: function